-- Using cleaner and environmental friendly products for various purposes of decommissioning phase. - Prevention, management and establishing monitoring system for soil erosion. - Proper storage of chemicals and comply with Emergency Response Plan if any incident occurs.

-- Establishing sedimentation pond/basin which will prevent the polluted water pass to the river directly. - Establishing effective Waste Management Plan and train workers to follow waste segregation and proper disposal. - Law enforcement, restrictions and notifications for fishing in the forest by the workers, villagers and community living in the vicinity of project area.
+- Using cleaner and environmental friendly products for various purposes of decommissioning phase. - Prevention, management and establishing monitoring system for soil erosion. - Proper storage of chemicals and comply with Emergency Response Plan if any incident occurs. - Establishing sedimentation pond/basin which will prevent the polluted water pass to the river directly. - Establishing effective Waste Management Plan and train workers to follow waste segregation and proper disposal. - Law enforcement, restrictions and notifications for fishing in the forest by the workers, villagers and community living in the vicinity of project area.

 After mitigation measure, the impact on the aquatic animal/ fish will become less significant.

-Table 6.34.1 after mitigation measures, impact significance on aquatic animal/ fish during decommissioning phase
+After mitigation measures, impact significance on aquatic animal/ fish during decommissioning phase

 Characteristics

 Magnitude Extent Duration

 1 (Low) 1 (Low) 2 (Medium) Equivalent Importance

 Characteristics

-Characteristic cs = 1 + 1 + 2 = 4 2 (Medium) 1 (Low) Significance
+Characteristics = $1+1+2 = 4$ 2 (Medium) 1 (Low) Significance

-Significance = Characteristics x 2 (Low)
+Significance = Cha racteristics x 2 (Low)

-Imp ortance
+Imp oortance

-6.3.9 Impact assessment and mitigation measures on human environment 6.3.9.1 Potential impacts on occupational health and safety hazards such as physical hazards, dust emission and noise pollution.
+6.3.9 Impact assessment and mitigation measures on human environment hazards such as physical hazards, dust emission and noise pollution.
 Moreover, accidents and injuries to workers can be caused by heavy vehicle movement for transport of materials and equipment in the demolition phase.